Alem/RESTy/README.md

 #### General Tip

-This extension, and method of providing an API, result another set of controllers.
+This extension, and its method of providing an API, results in another set of controllers to maintain.
-A simple way of reducing the development required to support both sets of controllers is to have your application models be as controller/implementation-neutral as possible.
+A simple way of reducing the development required to support both sets of controllers is to have your application models be as controller/implementation neutral as possible.

 SETUP